NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 4A
     - DEF window starts frame 10 and ends frame 49 (animation ends frame 88)
     - Uses animation from stance cancel
+    - Can be held longer for meter drain with the A button
 - Act4A moves into launch hit faster, unblockable
-- 8B
-    - Hitbox appears two frames later
+- 8B combo string into B follow up starts two frames earlier
-    - Has 2 extra active frames
 - 8B(B) has 100 lift from 96
 - 8A
     - Staggers on grounded opponents